Cyndygrace/Book_Listing_app/readme.md

 so instead of our string id, we can use an id type in graphql called a graphqlid, we destructure it from graphql and changed the type of the id from string to GraphQLID

-Next we create the schema for the authors and hardcode their data
+Next we create the schema for the authors and hardcode their data and define author query in the root query